Chilmark, Wiltshire

 Chilmark is a Wiltshire village and civil parish of some 150 houses straddling the B3089 road, 11 mi west of Salisbury, England.
 The parish includes the hamlets of Mooray and Portash, both close to the south of Chilmark village; and the dispersed hamlet of Ridge, to the southwest.

 The stream through the village, often dry in summer, flows some two miles (3 km) south to join the River Nadder.
 The Fonthill estate extends into the west of the parish as far as Ridge.

 History

 Roman artefacts have been found in the nearby quarries, and Purbeck limestone, possibly from Chilmark, was used in the construction of Roman mansions at the villages of West Grimstead and Rockbourne Villa.

+The name Chilmark derives from the Old English cegelmearc meaning 'boundary pole'.

 There was probably a church at Chilmark in the 12th century.
+Prior to the dissolution of the monasteries, the parish was owned by Wilton Abbey.
+King Henry VIII then awarded it to his last wife, Catherine Parr, and her descendents, the Earls of Pembroke.

 Chilmark Manor, a house near the church, is a 17th-century building with 18th-century alterations.